balunist/svg_docs2/source/installation/installation.rst

 If an install error occurs then follow the :ref:`Pre-Install Instructions <pre-install-label>` below.

-If the install runs without error, restart Fusion and follow these steps to check if the add-in was successfully installed: by doing the following.
+If the install runs without error, restart Fusion and follow these steps to check if the add-in was successfully installed:

 - With Fusion 360 running, press **Shift-S**, select the Add-Ins tab, find the add-in in the list and verify that the add-in is running. |running|